-Following the Rafsanjani presidency of 1989-1997, a reformist, Mohammad Khatemi, won landslide victories in 1997 and 2001.
+Following the presidency regime stalwart Ali Akbar Hashemi-Rafsanjani during 1989-1997, a reformist, Mohammad Khatemi, won landslide victories in 1997 and 2001.
 However, hardliners marginalized him by the end of his term in 2005.
 Aided by widespread voiding of reformist candidacies by the COG, conservatives won a slim majority of the 290 Majles seats in the February 20, 2004, elections.
-In June 2005, the COG allowed eight candidates to compete (out of the 1,014 persons who filed), including Rafsanjani, Ali Larijani, IRGC stalwart Mohammad Baqer Qalibaf, and Tehran mayor Mahmoud Ahmadinejad.
-With reported tacit backing from Khamene'i, Ahmadinejad advanced to a runoff against Rafsanjani, and then won by a 62% to 36% vote.
-During Ahmadinejad's first term, splits widened between Ahmadinejad and other conservatives to the point where pro-Ahmadinejad and pro-Khamene'i conservatives competed against each other in the March 2008 Majles elections.
+In June 2005, the COG allowed eight candidates to compete (out of the 1,014 who filed candidacies), including Rafsanjani,5 Ali Larijani, IRGC stalwart Mohammad Baqer Qalibaf, and Tehran mayor Mahmoud Ahmadinejad.
+With reported tacit backing from Khamene'i, Ahmadinejad advanced to a runoff against Rafsanjani and then won by a 62% to 36% vote.
+Splits later erupted among hardliners, and pro-Ahmadinejad and pro-Khamene'i candidates competed against each other in the March 2008 Majles elections.

 Disputed 2009 Election.
 Reformists sought to unseat Ahmadinejad in the June 12, 2009, presidential election by rallying to Mir Hossein Musavi, who served as prime minister during the 1980-1988 Iran-Iraq War and, to a lesser extent, former Majles speaker Mehdi Karrubi.
 Musavi's generally young, urban supporters used social media to organize large rallies in Tehran, but pro-Ahmadinejad rallies were large as well.
 Turnout was about 85%.
-The Interior Ministry pronounced Ahmadinejad the winner (63% of the vote) only two hours after the polls closed.
-Supporters of Musavi, who received the second-highest total (about 35% of the vote) immediately protested the results as fraudulent because of the hasty announcement of the results-but some outside analysts said the results tracked preelection polls.
-Large antigovernment demonstrations occurred June 13-19, 2009.
+The Interior Ministry pronounced Ahmadinejad the winner (63% of the vote) two hours after the polls closed, prompting Musavi supporters (who was announced as receiving 35% of the vote) to protest the results as fraudulent.
+But, some outside analysts said the results tracked preelection polls.6 Large antigovernment demonstrations occurred June 13-19, 2009.
 Security forces killed over 100 protesters (opposition figure-Iran government figure was 27), including a 19-year-old woman, Neda Soltani, who became an icon of the uprising.

-&lt;sup>5 Rafsanjani was constitutionally permitted to run because a third term would not have been consecutive with his previous two terms.
+5 Rafsanjani was constitutionally permitted to run because a third term would not have been consecutive with his previous two terms.
 In the 2001 presidential election, the Council permitted 10 out of the 814 registered candidates.